 Early in the year can be a great time to avoid crowds and take advantage of Disney hotel discounts.
 In Disney World, the weather is cooler and you can catch one of Epcot’s shorter festivals: the Festival of the Arts!
 Filled with more festival-exclusive eats, concerts, and interactive art exhibits, this can be great for all ages to enjoy!

 Bonus — this time of year is TYPICALLY less crowded for Disney World, so you may be able to get more out of your trip during this time!

 Spring brings along warmer weather and can be a great time to visit Disney parks.
 The crowds will build as the season continues and Spring Breaks start, but if you beat the rush, you can enjoy lighter crowds and Epcot’s International Flower and Garden Festival!

 It’s packed with even more special food booths, entertainment, and some of the cutest merch (we’re talking about you, Orange Bird and Spike the Bee)!

 We are always staying updated with the latest construction and refurbishment closures, but you can always check the Disney calendars to see if there will be any closures during your planned visit.

 With so many things in flux, we understand why planning a Disney trip may be the last thing on peoples’ minds right now.
 But if you are still pursuing the idea of a Disney trip, we think now is the perfect time to be getting your ideas together!

-Times may seem confusing and uncertain now, but we are hopeful that our days at Disney will return to normal in due time.
-So keep planning, keep booking your FastPass and Advance Dining Reservations, and keep dreaming of the Disney magic in your future!
+Times may seem confusing and uncertain, but we are hopeful that our days at Disney will return to normal in due time.
+So keep planning, keep booking Advance Dining Reservations, and keep dreaming of the Disney magic in your future!
 We will get through this and we are happy to help you plan in any way we can!